tukl-msd/DRAMSys/README.md

 The Trace Analyzer's main window is shown below.

-If you are interested in the database recording feature and the Trace Analyzer please contact [Matthias Jung](mailto:matthias.jung@iese.fraunhofer.de).
+If you are interested in the database recording feature and the Trace Analyzer, if you need support on how to setup DRAMSys in a virtual platform of your company, or if you require custom modifications of the simulator please contact [Matthias Jung](mailto:matthias.jung@iese.fraunhofer.de).

 ![Trace Analyzer Main Window](DRAMSys/docs/images/traceanalyzer.png)